cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 Both subunits are found in our assembly, suggesting our isolate is a pathogenic strain of _Vibrio cholerae_.

-And this concludes our assembly workflow: we now have an **annotated genome assembly** produced from our ONT reads.
+And this concludes our assembly steps: we now have an **annotated genome assembly** produced from our ONT reads.

 ## Assembly workflow